 I’m happy to report that my TEDx talk on love has now reached more than 2,000 views!
-(Click here if you prefer to read.)
+(Update in 2017: 160K.)
+Click here if you prefer to read a transcript.
 If you’re up for an easy challenge, play spot-the-resemblance in this talk by former NASA astronaut Ron Garan which he made on the same night.
 I studied at a monastery, he studied in a spaceship: we started from opposite perspectives, but arrived at the same conclusion.

 “The Key to any and all success is We” — Col. Ron Garan

-I must apologize to blog readers — this year I’m experimenting with writing more offline than online.
+Apologies to blog readers — this year I’m experimenting with writing more offline than online.
 Projects in the pipeline are a book on love, and an essay for an anthology on Buddhism and psychotherapy.
 I even wrote with actual ink on actual paper a few weeks ago.
 With my hand.
-Having said that, the best way to stay updated is to subscribe via my website and follow me on facebook.
+Having said that, the best way to stay updated is to subscribe via the website and follow me on facebook.

 I’m also training in counselling and Buddhist psychology.
 I can’t wait to work as both a counsellor and a writer.
 To my mind, the two professions go together perfectly.